Rohde-Schwarz/TrustedGRUB2/README.md

 GRUB2 MBR bootcode is already measured by the TPM.
 The MBR bootcode has the task to load first sector of TrustedGRUB2 kernel (diskboot.img).
 Diskboot.img itself loads the rest of GRUB2 kernel.
 Therefore GRUB2 MBR code is extended to measure diskboot.img before jumping to it:

 1. Diskboot.img is hashed with a SHA-1 algorithm.
-Diskboot.img ist loaded at address 0x8000, its length is 512 bytes.
+Diskboot.img is loaded at address 0x8000, its length is 512 bytes.
 2. The resulting hash value is written to PCR (Platform Configuration Register) 8.
 More precisely, the former content of this register (which actually is 0) is concatenated to the new value, then hashed with SHA1 and finally written again to PCR 8

 Due to the PC architecture, the size of the MBR (where TrustedGRUB2 boot.S is